kaczla/list-lm/README.md

 # Optimizers links

+- [LOMO](https://arxiv.org/abs/2306.09782) - LOw-Memory Optimization (LOMO), which fuses the gradient computation and the parameter update in one step to reduce memory usage.
 - [Sophia](https://arxiv.org/abs/2305.14342) - Sophia: A Scalable Stochastic Second-order Optimizer for Language Model Pre-training

 # Dataset links

+- [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval) - AlpacaEval : An Automatic Evaluator for Instruction-following Language Models.
 - [BIG-bench](https://github.com/google/BIG-bench) - The Beyond the Imitation Game Benchmark (BIG-bench) is a collaborative benchmark intended to probe large language models and extrapolate their future capabilities.
 The more than 200 tasks included in BIG-bench.
 - [CCMatrix](https://github.com/facebookresearch/LASER/tree/master/tasks/CCMatrix) - CCMatrix: Mining Billions of High-Quality Parallel Sentences on the WEB.
 - [CCNet](https://github.com/facebookresearch/cc_net) - Tools to download and clean Common Crawl as introduced in our paper CCNet: High Quality Monolingual Datasets from Web Crawl Data.